JorelAli/CommandAPI/docssrc/src/intro.md

 ### Documentation changes 6.5.4 \\(\rightarrow\\) 7.0.0:

+- Changed the repo that the CommandAPI is served from JitPack to Maven Central.
 - Remove direct link to `CommandAPI.jar` file from [Installation for server owners](./installation.md), in favor of pointing to the latest release page (to allow version numbers to appear in the file name).
 - Rewrite the [Argument suggestions](./argumentsuggestions.md) section to cover the new argument suggestions API.
 - Update the [Upgrading guide](./upgrading.md) for the new changes in 7.0.0.